-Faculty of Directorate is responsible for managing.
-Example terms of reference are provided on the HSS's intranet pages under 'Toolkits', but, generally, these Faculty and Directorate Health and Safety Advisory Groups meet their objectives by:
+Faculty or Directorate is responsible for managing.
+Example terms of reference are available from HSBPs but, generally, these Faculty and Directorate Health and Safety Advisory Groups meet their objectives by:

 - Considering this Policy and the OHSMS it describes, and applying its requirements at a local level. - Ensuring all hazards under the scope of the Faculty or Directorate are identified, assessed and controlled. - Developing Faculty or Directorate health and safety objectives and action plans, based on the implementation of the University's strategic objectives and the Faculty or Directorate's most significant risks. - Considering any reports arising from inspections, audits or enforcement action relevant to the Faculty or Directorate's operations, and ensuring these are appropriately incorporated into the Faculty or Directorate's health and safety objectives and action plans. - Reviewing the Faculty or Directorate's performance against their objectives and action plans and providing recommendations and actions, which will iteratively improve performance against them. - Collating and communicating the needs and expectations of their members into the wider-OHSMS. - Finalise and submit update reports to each Health and Safety Committee meeting.